-All history majors are encouraged to consider an internship (HIST 497) in history as part of their undergraduate study, especially if they are thinking about teaching history in the public schools or a career in public history.
-Internships give students the opportunity to apply the historical skills learned in the classroom and gain work experience – all while receiving university credit.
+All history majors are encouraged to consider an internship (HIST 497).
+Internships give students the opportunity to apply the historical skills learned in the classroom and gain work experience.
 HIST 497 is also intended to help students prepare job application material and to learn how to market what they have learned in the classroom to future employers.

 Internship FAQs for History Students

 It is up to you to find an internship.
 Many students intern at organizations with which they have standing relationships or shared interests, like museums, schools, and government agencies.
-If you would like to do an internship but have no particular organization in mind, you should contact the History Department's internship coordinator.
-The coordinator maintains a list of organizations that are presently looking for interns or that have employed history students in the past.
-SSU's Career Services (Salazar 1070) also maintains a list of internship possibilities.
-Because finding an internship often takes several weeks, students are encouraged to begin this process well ahead of time, preferably before the semester begins.
+If you would like to do an internship but have no particular organization in mind, you should contact the History Department's internship coordinator or browse the possibilities at SSU Engage.
+Because finding an internship often takes several weeks, students are encouraged to begin this process well ahead of time.

 No. As long as internships are history-related, they can be either paid or unpaid positions at for-profit or non-profit organizations.